-The Title I Office and the Family Involvement Representative are the links to parents at the Middle School of Pleasantville.
+The Title I office and the Family Involvement Representative are the links to parents at the School's name South Main Street School.
 They are the tools that provide reasonable access to staff and administrator.
 Other means of communication such as emails and students agendas or journal are also utilized as a form of a communication tool.
+The Parent Visitation Policy is provided in the school handbook.